redpwn/rctf/README.md

 The rCTF CLI management tool [install/rctf.py](`rctf`) (installed in `/usr/bin/` by default by the automatic installation script) makes management of your rCTF installation simple.

-To read more about its usage, see [here](https://github.com/redpwn/rctf/wiki/Managing-rCTF-through-the-CLI).
+To read more about its usage, see the [wiki page](https://github.com/redpwn/rctf/wiki/Managing-rCTF-through-the-CLI).

 #### Starting rCTF